Saw-Kyaw-Myint/next-configuration/README.md

 ### Building the Application

-Run the following command in the `comjou-smart-world_node` container to build the application.
+Run the following command in the `metateam-smart-world_node` container to build the application.

 ```bash
 $ npm run build